SamSmithers/Using_RF_patterns_to_investigate_detection_of_camouflage_targets/README.md

 #### Running instructions
 1. Manually download all files from this repository.
 Alternatively, you can clone this repository ([instructions for Rstudio here](https://datacarpentry.org/rr-version-control/03-git-in-rstudio/index.html)).
-2. Install any uninstalled dependencies, above.
+2. Install any uninstalled dependencies.
 3. Open R scripts and follow instructions within the script.